D^3 Spring 2019

-Drop Everything and Design Day was another great success this spring!
+Drop Everything and Design Day was a great success this spring!

-Ryan and Jaylen (on the left) named their boat "Akuma," or devil in Japanese.
-When I asked them what their sailboat-building process was, they described some of their toughest moments: "We had to add this foam thing to the left side to add buoyancy so it doesn't fall over.
+Ryan and Jaylen named their boat "Akuma," or devil in Japanese.
+When asked about their sailboat-building process, they described some of their toughest moments: "we had to add this foam thing to the left side to add buoyancy so it doesn't fall over.
 Also, adding to this sail was really hard--we had to add thes strings to keep the sails up--but now it sometimes catches too much wind."
-RYan and Jaylen's boat doesn't have a propeller because it relies completely on windpower.
+RYan and Jaylen's boat doesn't have a propeller because it relies completely on wind power.

-I caught up with Aniyah, Janiya, and Kristyanna (right) while they were putting their boat through the weight challenge.
-"We taped it all up a lot so our duck wouldn't get wet and put styrofoam that the bottom."
-Did you use a propeller?
-"No we put a balloon at the back so you can blow it up to make it go."
+Aniyah, Janiya, and Kristyanna described their boat in the weight competition; "we taped it all up a lot so our duck wouldn't get wet and put styrofoam that the bottom… we put a balloon at the back so you can blow it up to make it go."
 Their boat was able to hold 75 washers!